 Directors’ pay is too high in many cases and needs to be reduced.
 High pay is looking increasingly like it is politically unacceptable and this may lead to a backlash of business regulation that will be detrimental to investors.

-This campaign is aimed at improving the quality of remuneration arrangements of the companies listed on the Main London stock market, and the AIM market managed by the London Stock Exchange, so that investors are:
+This campaign is aimed at improving the quality of remuneration arrangements of the companies listed on the Main London stock market, and the AIM market managed by the London Stock Exchange, so that:

-i.
-Less likely to lose money as a result of investing in companies that pay their executives too much or for the wrong things.
+i. investors are less likely to lose money as a result of investing in companies that pay their executives too much or for the wrong things.

-ii.
-More likely to receive better returns as a result of better alignment of executives rewards with those of long term shareholders and incentives that focus on long term performance.
+ii. investors are more likely to receive better returns as a result of better alignment of executives’rewards with those of long term shareholders and incentives that focus on long term performance.

-This campaign was launched with the publication of and a Press Release in May 2016.
+This campaign was launched with the publication of ShareSoc’s Remuneration Guidelines and a Press Release in May 2016, which received wide media coverage.

-To see the ShareSoc Remuneration Guidelines go to Remuneration-
+To see the ShareSoc Remuneration Guidelines go to Remuneration-Guidelines.
+Key opinion formers have given their support to the ShareSoc Remuneration Guidelines.

 We have set up a Forum for ShareSoc Full Members on the Members Network where you can add comments on remuneration issues.
 There are comments on many companies in the Forum which also contains copies of Manifest’s Corporate Governance reports on a number of large companies with contentious arrangements.